 A typical bedtime

-Children with anxiety at bedtime usually struggle to fall asleep and will lie awake for hours.
-They reappear numerous times in the evening with endless excuses such as being hungry, thirsty, too hot, to cold or needling the toilet.
-You take them back to bed, but in no time at all they are back out with even more excuses.
+Children with anxiety at bedtime usually struggle to fall asleep and can lie awake for hours.
+They often reappear numerous times in the evening with excuses such as being hungry, thirsty, too hot, to cold or needling the toilet.
+You take them back to bed, but in no time at all they are back with more excuses.
 This process happens night after night leading to cross and stressed parents and an even more anxious child; you all dread bedtime!

 You eventually find yourself getting into your child’s bed just to get them to sleep and then in the night they wake and seek you out again to help them get back to sleep.
 The perfect recipe for a tired and stressed family!